The Simpsons season 15: Awards and nominations

+At the 57th Writers Guild of America Awards, Ian Maxtone-Graham won the Writers Guild of America Award for Television: Animation for his script for "Catch 'em if You Can".
+Don Payne won the Paul Selvin Award for "Fraudcast News".
+In addition, he was also nominated for the Writers Guild of America Award for Television: Animation for that episode along with the writers for the episodes "Today I Am a Clown" and "Milhouse Doesn't Live Here Anymore".
+Michael Price was nominated for the same award for "My Mother the Carjacker" at the 56th Writers Guild of America Awards.

+At the 14th Environmental Media Awards, "The Fat and the Furriest" won the award for Television Episodic Comedy.

+Home media

 The DVD and Blu-ray boxset for season fifteen was released by 20th Century Fox Home Entertainment in the United States and Canada on Tuesday, December 4, 2012, eight years after it had completed broadcast on television.
 As well as every episode from the season, the Blu-ray and DVD releases feature bonus material including deleted scenes, animatics, and commentaries for every episode.
 The boxart features Otto Mann, and a special limited edition "embossed head case" package was also released.